tbellisiv/clojure-emacs-cider-intro/docs/Cider_Tour/Interactive_Coding/Code_Eval.md

 | C-c C-l    | cider-load-file | Loads the file into a new buffer and evaluates the buffer |
 | C-c C-v C-r| cider-eval-region | Evaluates a selected region |

-The above commands are indispensable tools in the CIDER toolbox.
-CIDER provides a wealth of commands for evaluation.
-The `CIDER Eval` menu list the available commands for code evaluation.
+These commands are indispensable tools in the CIDER toolbox.
+The `CIDER Eval` menu provides the full set of available commands for code evaluation.